ipdxco/github-as-code/README.md

 *NOTE*: If you want to require PRs to be created but don't care about reviews, then change `required_approving_review_count` value to `0`.
 It seems for some reason the provider's default is `1` instead of `0`.
 The next `Sync` will remove this value from the configuration file and will leave an empty object inside `required_pull_request_reviews` which is the desired state.

+*NOTE*: Branch protection rules are not available for private repositories on Free plan.

 - [ ] Manually set  `Settings` > `Actions` > `General` > `Fork pull request workflows from outside collaborators` > `Require approval for all outside collaborators` **AND** `Settings` > `Actions` > `General` > `Workflow permissions` > `Read repository contents permission` because it is impossible to control this value via terraform yet
 - [ ] Pull remote changes to the default branch
 - [ ] Enable merge commits, disable rebase and squash merges on the repository by making sure [github/$ORGANIZATION_NAME/repository.json](github/$ORGANIZATION_NAME/repository.json) contains the following entry: